Mendenhall Glacier: Name

 It was originally known as Sitaantaago ("the Glacier Behind the Town") or Aak'wtaaksit ("the Glacier Behind the Little Lake"), also Latinized as Aakwtaaksit, by the Tlingit.
 The glacier was named Auke (Auk) Glacier by naturalist John Muir for the Tlingit Auk Kwaan (or Aak'w Kwaan) band in 1879.
 In 1891 it was renamed in honor of Thomas Corwin Mendenhall.
 It extends from the Juneau Icefield, its source, to Mendenhall Lake.

+Flooding

+Since 2011, periodic glacial floods have occurred from the Suicide Basin into the lake and downstream Mendenhall River.
+A major release in 2023 destroyed two buildings.

 Retreat

 Causes

 The glacier is retreating due to a generally warming climate in Southeast Alaska, linked to global warming driven by climate change.
-The US Forest Service, which manages the Mendenhall Glacier, says "because glaciers are a product of climate, they respond to climate change."
+The US Forest Service, which manages the Mendenhall Glacier, wrote "because glaciers are a product of climate, they respond to climate change."

 The Mendenhall Glacier has retreated approximately 2.5 miles since its most recent maxima during the Little Ice Age in the mid-1700s.

 In a joint article for the Juneau Empire Geologist Cathy Connor and Geophysicist Roman Motyka, both professors of the University of Alaska said "climatic warming coupled with ice loss through iceberg calving are the reasons the Mendenhall Glacier is retreating and shrinking."

 It is expected the glacier face will soon pull out of the lake.